ChristianGrete/dotfiles-bonprix/CONTRIBUTING.md

   * `env`: Defines global environment variables provided by `profile.sh`
   * `profile.sh`: The entry point to this dotfiles package that will be sourced to provide all the stuff
 * `...`

+### Writing code
+All code should comply with the POSIX shell standard as far as possible.
+Prefer line breaks rather than semicolons.
+Limit lines to 80 characters.
+Prefer more files with less content over less files with hundreds of lines.

 Copyright © 2018 ([MIT](LICENSE.md)) [Christian Grete](https://christiangrete.com)